Seigyoku/customarmortestiatp/README.txt

 Minecraft Forge 6.6.0.497

 This is the source code for a Custom Armor Test Mod to be used with Forge.
-Please import customarmortestiatp-master's contents (where this README.txt is) to \forge\mcp\src\minecraft\mod\customarmortestiatp using Eclipse.
+Please place customarmortestiatp-master's contents (where this README.txt is) inside \forge\mcp\src\minecraft\mod\customarmortestiatp for Eclipse to recognize this in your workspace.

 This achieves custom armor rendering, this time with implementing IArmorTextureProvider.
 No changes in \forge\mcp\jars\bin\minecraft.jar are necessary for this mod to work.
 Compare and contrast with my other repository at https://github.com/Seigyoku/customarmortest to see how the different approaches work.